DaftApethIndustries/DaftMegaDropDown/README.md

 	+ sActiveClass - Class to use on an active primary item.
 Default: 'jsActive'.
 	+ sMenuLinkClass - Class added to each mega-nav item.
 Default: 'menuLayerLink'.
 	+ sMenuRightSideClass - Class add when the dropdown is in the second half of the menu.
 Default: 'menuRightClass'.
 	+ sItemSelect - Select for child items (lists to show).
-Default: '.looseMegaMenu'.
+Default: '.daftMegaMenu'.
 	+ sLinkSelect - Select for primary items (show the child items on hover and focus).
 Default: '> li > a'.
 	+ sEventNamespace - Namespace added to all bound events.
 Default: '.mdd'.
 	+ iDelayShow - Show speed.
 Default: 500.